 The overall organization of the pipits and wagtails is based on Outlaw and Voelker (2006b).
 Their results agree with topology (c) in Voelker and Edwards (1998), which presents several alternatives.
 Most of the alternatives also have Anthus sister to the other pipits, and Dendroanthus in a basal position.
 There is some ambiguity about whether it is closer to the pipits or wagtails or maybe basal to both.

 Johansson et al. (2008b) suggest that Bocage's Longbill (Amaurocichla) is related to the wagtails and pipits.
 It may be closer to the wagtails.
 I don't have an obvious place to put Alpine Pipit, so it is also flagged in blue.
-There have been questions about the status of the Kimberley Pipit, Anthus pseudosimilis, but I include it, as does Tyler in HBW-9 (2004).
+Based on Davies and Peacock (2014), the Kimberley Pipit, Anthus pseudosimilis, is considered conspecific with African Pipit, Anthus cinnamomeus, and the Long-tailed Pipit, Anthus longicaudatus, is considered conspecific with Buffy Pipit, Anthus vaalensis.
+In both cases, the original collections seem to involve several taxa.

 Within the pipits, I've also followed Outlaw and Voelker (2006b).
 Using the same data, Voelker (1999) found a slightly different tree, which is also used by Alström and Mild (2003).